openservicemesh/osm-docs/content/docs/guides/traffic_management/iptables_redirection.md

 #### 2. Pod scoped inbound port exclusions

-OSM provides the means to specify a list of ports to exclude from inbound traffic interception at a per pod scope by annotating the pod with  `openservicemesh.io/inbound-port-exclusion-list=<comma separated list of ports>` option:
+OSM provides the means to specify a list of ports to exclude from inbound traffic interception at a per pod scope by annotating the pod with  `openservicemesh.io/inbound-port-exclusion-list=<comma separated list of ports>`:
 ```bash
 # To exclude the ports 6379 and 7070 from inbound sidecar interception on the pod
 kubectl annotate pod <pod> openservicemesh.io/inbound-port-exclusion-list=6379,7070